Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-spells.md

 ## Epic Spell Terms

+### Epic Spell
-**Epic Spell:** Spells that are different from common spells.
+Spells that are different from common spells.
 Epic spells are usually custom-made.
 Epic spells do not take up normal spell slots, but instead are gained and used under a completely separate progression.

+### Epic Spell Slots
-**Epic Spell Slots:** A character must have an available epic spell slot to prepare or cast an epic spell, just as he or she needs a normal spell slot for a nonepic spell.
+A character must have an available epic spell slot to prepare or cast an epic spell, just as he or she needs a normal spell slot for a nonepic spell.
 A character doesn't gain epic spell slots by virtue of his or her level and class, however.
 A character gets one epic spell slot for every 10 ranks he or she has in the relevant Knowledge skill.

+### Factor
-**Factor:** When creating an epic spell, a character can modify the basic use of a seed.
+When creating an epic spell, a character can modify the basic use of a seed.
 Each modification is called a factor, and most factors increase the difficulty of casting the spell.

+### Mitigating Factor
-**Mitigating Factor:** The opposite of a normal factor, a mitigating factor modifies the spell but makes it easier to cast.
+The opposite of a normal factor, a mitigating factor modifies the spell but makes it easier to cast.

+### Seed
-**Seed:** Every custom epic spell created by spellcasters begins with a base effect called a seed.
+Every custom epic spell created by spellcasters begins with a base effect called a seed.
 Seeds are the fundamental building blocks of epic spells.

+### Spellcraft DC
-**Spellcraft DC:** For epic spells, the Spellcraft DC is a measure of how difficult the spell is for a spellcaster to cast.
+For epic spells, the Spellcraft DC is a measure of how difficult the spell is for a spellcaster to cast.
 It also measures how powerful an epic spell is.